History of Lebanon: Fakhreddine II

 Fakhr-al-Din was taken to Constantinople and kept in the Yedikule (Seven Towers) prison for two years.
 He was then summoned before the sultan.
 Fakhr-al-Din, and one or two of his sons, were accused of treason and executed there on 13 April 1635.
 There are unsubstantiated rumors that the younger of the two boys was spared and raised in the harem, later becoming Ottoman ambassador to India.

 Although Fakhr ad-Din II's aspirations toward complete independence for Lebanon ended tragically, he greatly enhanced Lebanon's military and economic development.
-Noted for religious tolerance, the Druze prince attempted to merge the country's different religious groups into one Lebanese community.
+Noted for religious tolerance, the prince attempted to merge the country's different religious groups into one Lebanese community.
 In an effort to attain complete independence for Lebanon, he concluded a secret agreement with Ferdinand I, grand duke of Tuscany.

 Following his return from Tuscany, Fakhr ad-Din II, realizing the need for a strong and disciplined armed force, channeled his financial resources into building a regular army.
 This army proved itself in 1623, when Mustafa Pasha, the new governor of Damascus, underestimating the capabilities of the Lebanese army, engaged it in battle and was decisively defeated at Anjar in the Biqa Valley.

 In addition to building up the army, Fakhr ad-Din II, who became acquainted with Italian culture during his stay in Tuscany, initiated measures to modernize the country.
 After forming close ties and establishing diplomatic relations with Tuscany, he brought in architects, irrigation engineers, and agricultural experts from Italy in an effort to promote prosperity in the country.
 He also strengthened Lebanon's strategic position by expanding its territory, building forts as far away as Palmyra in Syria, and gaining control of Palestine.
 Finally, the Ottoman sultan Murad IV of Istanbul, wanting to thwart Lebanon's progress toward complete independence, ordered Kutshuk, then governor of Damascus, to attack the Lebanese ruler.
 This time Fakhr ad-Din was defeated, and he was executed in Istanbul in 1635.
 No significant Maan rulers succeeded Fakhr ad-Din II.

 Fakhreddine is regarded by the Lebanese as the best leader and prince the country has ever seen.
-The Druze prince treated all the religions equally and was the one who formed Lebanon.
 Lebanon has achieved during Fakhreddine's reign enormous heights that the country had and would never witness again.